colehaus/colex/content/posts/priority-decisions/main.md

 | Route 1     | 10 minutes       | 10 minutes      |
 | **Route 2** | 20 minutes       | 5 minutes       |
 </figure>

+With a scenario like this, the maximax rule demands that you take the second route since its best case is only 5 minutes while the first route's best case is 10 minutes.

 ## Interactive